Non-stop flights to Manila (MNL)

 Non-stop flights from Canada to Manila

-Philippine Airlines is currently the only airline flying non-stop from Canada to Manila.
-They fly year-round from Toronto (YYZ) and Vancouver (YVR).
+Philippine Airlines: year-round flights from Toronto (YYZ) and Vancouver (YVR).

 Non-stop flights from the Middle-East / Western Asia to Manila

-Philippine Airlines: year-round flights from Doha (DOH), Dammam (DMM), Riyadh (RUH) and Dubai (DXB).
+Philippine Airlines: year-round flights from Doha (DOH), Riyadh (RUH) and Dubai (DXB).

 Qatar Airways (Oneworld): year-round flights from Doha (DOH).